Key takeaways:

 State that you’re following pesticide regulations from your regional government authority (like the EPA).
 This tells your customers you’re using safe and compliant products.

-Plus, some clients might have specific health concerns or preferences around pesticides.
+Some clients might have specific health concerns or preferences around pesticides.
 Listing your pesticides in the service agreement gives customers the chance to bring up concerns before you start your service.

 7. Terms and conditions